dinesh-coderepo/blogsite/src/blog_posts/Monolith/content.md

 - New Notebook LM, included info to include more on embeddings and other details as well : [Recording](https://notebooklm.google.com/notebook/a89ae316-624d-474b-ac45-148d391602c7/audio)

+### Plan to do a exercise implementing this approach for recommendation

+#### asked grok to give me a plan I can use to learn about the topic : [GROK](https://grok.com/share/bGVnYWN5_0d71808d-755e-4091-9c63-399e48712388)

 ### Progress...